euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    recreated graph :label:`recreated`

-While we can easily recreate the GC-heads, there might be PyObjects that were weakly reachable from native side and were sweeped by Java-GC.
+While we can easily recreate the GC-heads, there might be PyObjects that were weakly reachable from native side and were swept by Java-GC.
 In order to restore such objects, we must perform a resurrection (c.f. figure :ref:`resurrected`).